ScottLogic/kort/README.md

 1. You can connect via [http://localhost:3000](http://localhost:3000)

-2. The `adminUser` and `adminPassword` variables in `app.js` is the username and password for the account that will be created upon first launch.
-You can set these variables in the `.env` file or as an environment variables. **Please note that if you define these variables using both methods, the environment variables will take precedence.**
+2. The admin username and password for Kort can be set using environment variables `KORT_ADMIN_USER` and `KORT_ADMIN_PASSWORD`.
+These can be set in the `.env` file or directly as environment variables.
+**Please note that if you define these variables using both methods, the environment variables will take precedence.**
+If the variables are not set, then a default usename and password of `admin`/`admin` will be used.

 3. The `RATE_LIMIT` variable relates to the maximum number of requests that the server will allow over a 10 second period.
 By default the rate is set at 120.
 This can be edited in the `.env` file or as an environment variable. **Please note that if you define these variables using both methods, the environment variables will take precedence.**
 **Please note this rate includes any requests the application makes to serve the ui pages such as css and js files, and can make over 20 requests per page.**